-The 2015 Kia Sportage makes its mark in a crowded peer set, as one of the most visually interesting compact crossover models.
-While the Honda CR-V and Toyota RAV4 have evolved to favor space efficiency and practicality over design, Kia manages to hold onto a little more flair in the Sportage—especially if you go by its profile and stance.
+While the Honda CR-V and Toyota RAV4 have evolved to favor space efficiency and practicality over design, the Kia Sportage manages to hold onto a little more flair in the Sportage, especially if you go by its profile and stance.
+The 2016 Sportage makes its mark in a crowded peer set as one of the most visually interesting compact crossover offerings.

-Cabin noise and ride quality have been weaknesses for the Sportage, compared to most other models in its class; but with Kia's introduction of more noise insulation as well as new high-performance dampers, we're hoping this will change (and we'll update our impressions here).
-EX and SX versions got more sophisticated shocks for 2013, which made a modest improvement.
+Cabin noise and ride quality have been weaknesses for the Sportage, compared to most other models in its class.
+However, with Kia's introduction of more noise insulation as well as high-performance dampers, we're hoping those issues are resolved (and we'll update our impressions here).
+EX and SX versions boasted more sophisticated shocks for 2013, which made a modest improvement.
 Keep in mind, the big, optional 18-inch wheels don't help.
-One of our other ongoing complaints with the Sportage--electric power steering that's a bit too far on the heavy and lifeless side--was addressed for 2014 with the introduction of a new multi-mode Flex Steer system.
+One of our other ongoing complaints with the Sportage—electric power steering that's a bit too far on the heavy and lifeless side—was addressed for 2014 with the introduction of a new multi-mode Flex Steer system.
 It allows the driver to switch between three levels of steering weight, but doesn't do much if anything to improve feel.

-Standard equipment on all three trim levels includes air conditioning; power windows, locks, and mirrors; a tilt/telescope steering wheel; keyless entry; 17-inch wheels; Bluetooth; and USB/iPod connectivity.
-Moving up to more expensive models adds features like keyless start; satellite radio; and steering-wheel audio and phone controls.
-Top models get a cooled glove box; a power driver's seat; 18-inch wheels; leather steering wheel and shifter trim; roof rails; and a rear spoiler.
-Major options include leather upholstery, seat heaters; and cooled front seats.
-A navigation system with UVO eServices is available on the base LX trim and standard on EX and SX models, and includes a rearview camera.
+Standard equipment on all three trim levels includes air conditioning; power windows, locks, and mirrors; a tilt/telescope steering wheel; keyless entry; alloy wheels; Bluetooth; and USB/iPod connectivity.
+Moving up to more expensive models adds features like leather seating surfaces (newly standard for 2016), keyless ignition, satellite radio, and steering-wheel audio and phone controls.
+The top SX models get a cooled glove box, a power driver's seat, leather steering wheel and shifter trim, roof rails, a rear spoiler, and 18-inch wheels.
+Kia's UVO eServices telematics system with navigation is available on the EX trim and standard on SX; it includes a rearview camera.

 The new model’s proportions are as dramatic as the outgoing model’s are dull, and few curves are found on its sheetmetal….a beefy, high-tech appearance.